slyh/Cities2-TrafficLightsEnhancement/README.md

 ## Installation

-1. If you already have BepInEx 5 or BepInEx 6 installed, proceed to step 3
+1. If you already have BepInEx 5 or BepInEx 6 installed, proceed to step 4

 2. Install [BepInEx 5](https://github.com/BepInEx/BepInEx/releases)

-   * Download `BepInEx_x64_5.4.22.0.zip` (or a newer version), and unzip all of its contents into the game's installation directory, typically `C:/Program Files (x86)/Steam/steamapps/common/Cities Skylines II`
+   * Download `BepInEx_x64_5.4.22.0.zip`, and unzip all of its contents into the game's installation directory, typically `C:/Program Files (x86)/Steam/steamapps/common/Cities Skylines II`

    * The installation directory should now have the `BepInEx` folder, the `doorstop_config.ini` file, and the `winhttp.dll` file